Randomization and ambiguity perception: Machina's examples

 We explore the implications of the dual-self expected utility model on the behavior in Machina's examples.
-As in \cref{sec:app}, for each example, identify each $(i, j)$ with the probability distribution over colors such that the probability of drawing blue is $i$ and drawing green is $j$.
+As in \cref{ex:ref} and the example in \cref{subsec:5051}, for each example, identify each $(\mu_\rmB, \mu_\rmG)$ with the prior over colors such that the probability of drawing blue is $\mu_\rmB$ and drawing green is $\mu_\rmG$.